 Mitigating Electric Discharges with EMA3D® Charge Webinar

-An electric discharge is the release and flow of charge in a medium such as a gas or a solid.
+Electric discharges are the release and flow of charge in a medium such as a gas or a solid.
 In the consumer electronics industry, discharges may be caused by the buildup of static electricity or by short-circuits.
 In the high-voltage industry, electric fields are inherently high enough to lead to the breakdown of air or solids.
 In the aerospace industry, engineers must consider the charge buildup from precipitation, radiation effects during the lightning attachment process, or the dielectric charging due to dense radiation environments.

 The lack of risk assessment and management of electric discharges has led to space mission failures and large-scale electronics recalls amounting to billions of dollars in losses.
 Standards to mitigate discharges have been put in place by numerous entities across industries.
 These standards may be hard to meet, and solutions to meet these standards at the design level are either non-existent, hard to use, or no-longer maintained.